etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 ## Next Steps

 We now know that the fine-tuned `mbertDPR` works.
 Thus, a fine tuned camemBERT should also work.
-This is covered in the next [report]().
+This is covered in the next report (see {doc}`./DPR_fine_tuning`.